November 02, 2025 7 min read

 3. Regular Monitoring and Maintenance

-Check on your de-icer often, especially in extreme temperatures.
-Look for any signs that it's wearing out or not creating as big of an opening as expected.
-When storing your ice eater, keep it in dry area and store it upside down. (propeller down.)
+Check on your dock de-icer, especially in extreme temperatures.
+Look for any signs that it's wearing out or not creating the opening that is expected.
+When storing your ice eater, keep it in a dry area and store it upside down; propeller down.
 This keeps the seals lubricated and will save you from extra maintenance.
-Keeping your de-icer on a regular maintenance schedule and getting it serviced every few years will keep it working better and make it last longer.
-This will save you trouble, headaches, and money down the road.

 When winter comes, keeping your boat lifts and docks free from ice is important.
 Here’s how you can do that with some smart moves and the right de-icer setup.